British Dog Names

 How popular are British Dog Names?

-As of March 2024, british dog names are trending down with new puppy owners.
-Our stats suggest that they are less fashionable than they were at this time last year.
+As of November 2024, british dog names seem increasingly popular with new puppy owners.
+Our stats show that they are more fashionable than they were at this time last year.

 We've seen quite a lot of variation for this category, which suggests its popularity could be seasonal or based on cultural events.